tencent cloud

 Message TTL

-Time to Live (TTL) for messages.
-Measured in milliseconds, this value defines the maximum amount of time a message can remain in the queue.
-Once the message exceeds this time, it will be deleted.
-If the message is consumed (and acknowledged) by a consumer or republished to another queue, the timer will be reset.
+Message TTL.
+The unit is milliseconds.
+This value defines the maximum duration a message can stay alive in the queue.
+A message will be deleted when its TTL in the queue exceeds this value.
+If the message is consumed (and confirmed) by the consumer or re-published to other queues, the timer will be reset.

 Number